 Courts rely on statutory authority and evidence, not assumptions.
 If the original will cannot be found and no copy is admitted, the estate proceeds under intestate succession.

-By acting early and documenting thoroughly, families protect inheritance rights and reduce conflict.
+By acting early and documenting each step thoroughly, families can protect inheritance rights, reduce conflict, and improve the likelihood of locating the original will.

 If the original cannot be located, first begin with a structured search of the residence, digital storage, and safe deposit boxes.
 Next, contact the drafting attorney and financial advisors immediately.
 At the same time, document every step carefully.
 If a copy exists, then confirm your state’s rules before filing.
 Because courts require proof of diligent effort, you must show thorough documentation before moving forward without the original.